Adinda Cresheilla

 Adinda Cresheilla (born 29 January 1998) is an Indonesian model, actress, 2022 G20 Ambassador, and beauty pageant titleholder who was crowned Puteri Indonesia Pariwisata 2022.
 She is the first representative from East Java to be crowned Puteri Indonesia Pariwisata.
 She represented Indonesia at Miss Supranational 2022 in Poland where she placed as the 3rd Runner-up.

 Early life and education

-Adinda Cresheilla was born on 29 January 1998 in Surabaya, East Java, Indonesia to a native Minahasan mother, Emma Sugiyono, and a Javanese father, Dodock Credenda Handogo.
+Adinda Cresheilla was born on 29 January 1998 in Surabaya, East Java, Indonesia to a Javanese- Minahasan mother, Emma Sugiyono, and a Javanese father, Dodock Credenda Handogo.
 Her father and older brother are Extreme E kart racers.
 She completed her double degree program of Bachelor of Social Science from University of Indonesia and received a full scholarship in Bachelor of Arts (BA) in Communication from Deakin University, Australia.
 She graduated with summa cum-laude and became a valedictorian.

 Career

 Cresheilla gained recognition as a model after being selected as a finalist for Wajah Femina and Gadis Sampul in 2016.
 Since then she appeared in Femina Magazine, Gadis Sampul, Cosmopolitan Indonesia, and Robb Report Singapore.

 On 31 May 2022, together with Puteri Indonesia 2022 winners, Laksmi Shari De-Neefe Suardana and Cindy May McGuire, Cresheilla was appointed as the 2022 G20 Ambassador by the President of the Republic of Indonesia, Joko Widodo, at the Merdeka Palace, as part of the Indonesian presidency at the upcoming seventeenth meeting of the Group of Twenty (G20) in Bali.